anttiluode/ArtificialCortex/the_splat/the_saccades/README.md

 The 35 MB SplatVAE face-prior model weights (`model.pt`) are hosted on Hugging Face:

 **Download:** https://huggingface.co/Aluode/Neuro_Splat/tree/main

+(load the model in the sub folder 'face model trained for 2 epochs'

 Place `model.pt` in the same directory as the scripts (or note its path).